Mohammadi-Maryam/Mohammadi-Maryam.github.io/publications.md

         <div class="publication-content">
           <h3> 2018 </h3>
           <h4> Hesse, Ch., Mohammadi, M., Langner, M., Fischer, J., Benz, A. & Klabunde, R.
-            Communicating an understanding of intention : Speech act conditionals and modified numerals in a Q/A system.
+            <i> Communicating an understanding of intention : Speech act conditionals and modified numerals in a Q/A system, </i>
             In the proceedings of SemDial 22.
           </h4>
         </div>